 Debt Management Plan Completion Rates Are Low

-Although debt management plans are supposed to last 36-60 months, most people quit before the program ends.
+Although debt management plans are supposed to last 36 to 60 months, most people quit before the program ends.
 This means they’ve paid the fees and may have already had their credit accounts frozen.
 However, they’ll eventually have to start their plan over to pay down that debt or otherwise file bankruptcy.

 You Can Probably Achieve the Same Goal on Your Own

-- You might be able to transfer your balance to a zero-interest card.
-A lot of credit card companies offer an introductory 0% APR (annual percentage rate) for a certain period of time.
-You’ll want to be careful that you know if there are any account transfer fees, and exactly what period of time you’re able to do this for.
+Many credit card companies offer an introductory 0% APR (annual percentage rate) for a certain period of time.
+You should know if there are any account transfer fees and exactly what period of time you’re able to do this.
 However, this might be a quick win if you’ve got one or two cards that you could pay off in a year or less.

-- You could use a lower-interest form of debt, such as home equity.
-However, using a home equity line of credit (HELOC) will probably encourage you to make bad decisions.
-If you get used to using a HELOC to bail you out every time you feel a financial pinch, you’ll pay down debt.
-The only way you can avoid this is by establishing a plan and sticking to it.
-Most people have great intentions, but fail to follow through after the first few months.
-This is one of the reasons I do not recommend a HELOC as a substitute for emergency savings.
+You could use a lower-interest form of debt, such as home equity.
+However, using a home equity line of credit (HELOC) may encourage you to make bad decisions.
+Most people have great intentions but fail to follow through after the first few months.
+A HELOC shouldn’t be seen as a substitute for emergency savings.